ansible/ansible/docs/docsite/rst/dev_guide/testing_sanity.rst

 These tests are integrated directly into ``ansible-test``.
 All files relevant to each test are tested unless specific files are specified.

-A full lust of tests can be obtained by doing ``ansible-test sanity --list-tests``.
+A full list of tests can be obtained by doing ``ansible-test sanity --list-tests``.

 ansible-doc
 ~~~~~~~~~~~